benjamingwynn/invented.js/README.md

 ### Browser Compatibility

-Invented should be compatible with any browser, however, Javascript functionality will only work for browsers with support for `querySelector` and `querySelectorAll`
+Invented should be compatible with any browser as it's designed to run mostly server-side or developer-side.

 (TODO - what browsers support these)